Adewale1010/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-10-best_score.py: Python function that returns a key with the biggest integer value 100-weight_average.py: Python function that returns the weighted average of all integers tuple (<score>, <weight>) 101-square_matrix_map.py: Python function that computes the square value of all integers of a matrix using map
+10-best_score.py: Python function that returns a key with the biggest integer value 100-weight_average.py: Python function that returns the weighted average of all integers tuple (<score>, <weight>) 101-square_matrix_map.py: Python function that computes the square value of all integers of a matrix using map 102-complex_delete.py: Python function that deletes keys with a specific value in a dictionary